E. S. & A. Robinson: History

 In 1889 one week's paid holiday was granted to employees with service of a year or more.
 At the time the wider business community considered this was innovative and overly generous.
 The Robinsons however continued to demonstrate a balanced reaction to the emerging trade union influences, and later were industry leaders in the introduction of pensions and profit-sharing schemes.

 Edward and Arthur Robinson turned the business into a limited company in 1893.

 A Mr Benwell, manager of bag making, chanced in 1902 upon an idea for printing on bags.
 The demand for bags printed with logos and advertising proved to be enormous and a hundred million were ordered within a few weeks of the process being operational.
 A patent was later sold to the Union Bag Company (later the Union Camp Corporation).

-The Malago Factory was completed in 1912 and by 1930 it was producing 25 million bags per week.
+The Malago Factory in Bedminster was completed in 1912 and by 1930 it was producing 25 million bags per week.

 Robinsons acquired John Laird & Son Ltd, printers in Glasgow, in 1918 and the Strachan & Henshaw engineering company in 1920.

 In 1920 E S & A Robinson (South Africa) Ltd was incorporated, and later Paper Sacks (South Africa) Ltd. In 1924 Robinson Waxed Paper Co.
 Ltd was incorporated; by 1929 it exported wax paper from its Fishponds factory to New Zealand, Malaya, China, India, Ceylon, the West Indies, Egypt, Palestine, Iceland, Denmark and Sweden.
 E S & A Robinson (Canada) Ltd was founded in Toronto in 1932.

 Company engineers developed in 1940 an aircraft template reproduction process that was adopted by almost the whole of the British aircraft industry.
 The process received commendation from Sir Stafford Cripps for a significant contribution to the war effort.

 Foster Robinson was appointed chairman in 1944.
 The company acquired a De Havilland Heron aircraft in 1955 to ferry company executives and technicians.

 A new headquarters (and Bristol's first skyscraper) was designed by in-house architects between 1962 and 1964, and built at One Redcliffe Street, Bristol.